Tobin Law Office Keeps Clients Protected and Informed After a DUI Arrest.

 - ARS 1381(A)(3) – Marijuana DUI: In Arizona, it’s illegal to drive with active marijuana in your system; however, there are defenses that can be raised–including medical marijuana.

-No matter what substance was involved in your DUI, or the alleged level of intoxication, Tobin Law Office is committed to fighting aggressively on your behalf to protect your freedom, finances, and future.
+No matter what substance was involved in your DUI or the alleged level of intoxication, the Scottsdale DUI lawyers at Tobin Law Office are committed to fighting aggressively on your behalf to protect your freedom, finances, and future.
 We will examine every aspect of your case to identify the extenuating circumstances or questionable factors to seek dismissals, reductions, and concessions from the State.
 Call us today.